-Three types of plasma will be needed for this experiment: platelet rich plasma (PRP), platelet poor plasma (PPP) and platelet free plasma (PFP).
+You will need three types of plasma to perform this experiment: platelet-rich plasma (PRP), platelet-poor plasma (PPP) and platelet-free plasma (PFP).
 Plasma from individual donors can be analyzed separately or pooled together.
-Pooled plasma is prepared by mixing plasma from at least two individual donors.
-Pooled plasma is typically used for initial screening experiments.
+Pooled plasma is prepared by mixing plasma from at least 2 individual donors.
+For initial screening experiments we use pooled plasma.
 Analysis of plasma from individual donors may be needed for mechanistic follow up experiments.

-Blood is drawn into vacutainer tubes containing sodium citrate as an anticoagulant.
+Blood is drawn into vacutainer tubes containing sodium citrate as anticoagulant.
 Estimate the volume of PRP and PFP needed for this experiment based on the number of test samples.
-Keep in mind that each 10 mL of whole blood produces approximately 2 mL of PRP and 5 mL of PPP.
+Keep in mind that each 10 mL of whole blood produces ~2 mL of PRP and ~5 mL of PPP.
 Based on the volume of each type of plasma, divide the vacutainer tubes containing whole blood into two groups.
-Use one group to make PRP and the second group to make PPP, which is needed to produce PFP.
-Follow the guidance below for centrifugation times and speeds for preparation of each type of plasma.
+Use one group to make PRP and use the second group to make PPP, which is needed to produce PFP.
+Follow the guidance below for centrifugation time and speed used to prepare each type of plasma.

-PRP: Centrifuge whole blood at 200xg for 8 minutes, collect plasma and transfer to a fresh tube.
+PRP - centrifuge whole blood at 200xg for 8 minutes, collect plasma and transfer to a fresh tube.

-PPP: Centrifuge whole blood at 2,500xg for 10 minutes, collect plasma and transfer to a fresh tube.
+PPP - centrifuge whole blood at 2,500xg for 10 min, collect plasma and transfer to a fresh tube.

-PFP: Centrifuge PPP at 18,000 x g for 5 min, collect plasma and transfer to a fresh tube.
+PFP - centrifuge PPP at 18,000xg for 5 min, collect plasma and transfer to a fresh tube.

 Important: A) During the blood collection procedure, the first 10 mL of blood should be discarded; this is necessary to avoid platelet stimulation caused by venipuncture.
 B) PRP must be prepared as soon as possible and no longer than 1 hr after blood collection.
 PRP must be kept at room temperature and should be used within 4 hours.
-C) Exposure of either blood or PRP to cold temperatures (< 20°C) should be avoided, as it will induce platelet aggregation.
-Likewise, exposure to heat (> 37°C) will activate platelets and affect the quality of test results.
+C) Exposure of either blood or PRP to cold temperature (<20°C) should be avoided, as it will induce platelet aggregation; likewise, exposure to heat (>37°C) will activate platelets and affect the quality of test results.